 Besides Ningaloo Reef, there are plenty more spots where you can snorkel and dive: the Whitsundays, SS Yongala Wreck Dive Site, Port Douglas, just to name a few!

 5. Australia is home to the beach with the whitest sand in the world

 Talking about white sand, Australia is home to the most amazing beaches with the whitest sand in the world.
 Hellfire Bay, Thistle Cove, Wharton’s beach, Lucky Bay, White Haven Beach, Hyams Beach, Squeaky beach… their sand is all incredibly white.
 But which beach is the ultimate winner and has the whitest sand in the world?
 Lucky Bay in Cape Le Grand National Park!
 Although some sources claim it’s Hyams Beach.
-Guess we have to do some research of our own and visit them both…
+Guess you have to do some research yourself and visit them both…

 6. You can visit the mesmerising Whitsundays

 Whitehaven Beach at Whitsundays might not have the whitest sand in the world, but it’s definitely absolutely gorgeous.
 One of our favourite destinations in Australia was the Whitsundays.
 The Whitsundays are 74 islands on the tropical coast of Queensland, and they are located at the Great Barrier Reef.
 It’s a very special experience to sail around the Whitsundays.
 At the Whitsundays you can find Whitehaven Beach, with beautiful clear water and white sand.
 The sand is made of 98% pure silica, and the water is so clear that you can see right through it.

 We definitely recommend a tour to the Whitsundays!
 It was one of our highlights of our 11-month trip in Australia.
 Check out tours to the Whitsundays on Get Your Guide here.

 7. More than 10.000 beaches can be found in Australia